waglero/ff_extension_search_xvideos/README.md

 # Installation

-Download the xpi file above and https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Distribution_options/Sideloading_add-ons#Using_Install_Add-on_From_File
+Download the latest xpi file release and just open with firefox.

 Just for fun.